simon-the-shark/kowalinski-dev/content/english/projects.md

 ![BetterMemorySugarBot Preview](/projects/bettermemorysugarbot.png)
 It was created for personal need of main in order to receive notifications, handful in managing my first type diabetes.
 I don't use it anymore, because I've changed my pump and the systems I use.

 One of my first Django real-world app.
-Also it's a DIY project and I wanted to use only completely free resources, so it's definitely overcomplicated.
+Also it's a DIY project, so I wanted to use only completely free resources.
+And that's why it's definitely overcomplicated.
 Nevertheless it has complete tutorial with screenshots and some functional tests.

 ***Used technologies: Django, Bootstrap, Heroku, Atrigger, IFTTT***